Puerto Rico and Vieques Island

 Vieques

 Time for a little sun and sand!
 Hop an 8-minute flight to Vieques from San Juan airport.
+You can also take a ferry but flying is faster and more fun.
 Rent a jeep, rent a bungalow.
-Grab provisions at a local market and your ready.
+Grab basic beach provisions at a local market and you’re ready.

 Why haven’t you ever heard of Vieques?

-Located between the American Virgin Island of St. Thomas and Puerto Rico, this 20 mile x 3 mile island has an interesting history.
-Most recently the U.S. used this island as target practice for bombers for 6 decades.
+Located between the American Virgin Island of St. Thomas and Puerto Rico, this 20 mile long by 3 mile wide island has an interesting history.
+The U.S. used this island as target practice for bombers for 6 decades.
 In 2003, George W. Bush agreed to stop this and remove the military presence, and gave $40 million to improve infrastructure and support tourism.

 Today the island is all peace and tranquility.
 These are some of the most unspoiled beaches I’ve ever come across.
 And they are deserted.
 One warning – other than not to wander off into restricted areas where there may still be unexploded bombs – more important to watch for wild horses galloping along beside you while you are cruising in your jeep.
 Completely safe, English speaking, no-passport-required Vieques is truly a best kept secret.